-Bringing their 2018 IWBF World Championships to a close, the Australian Gliders have defeated Brazil 55-53 to finish the tournament in ninth place.
+Bringing their 2018 International Wheelchair Basketball Federation (IWBF) Wheelchair Basketball World Championships to a close, the Australian Gliders have defeated Brazil 55-53 to finish the tournament in ninth place.

-They trimmed a 13-point deficit with a three-pointer on the three-quarter time buzzer and then continued to come at the Gliders in the fourth term, truly making the Aussies work for the win.
+The Brazilians trimmed a 13-point deficit with a three-pointer on the three-quarter-time buzzer, and then continued to come at the Gliders in the fourth term, truly making the Aussies work for the win.

-Australia still led by seven with less than a minute remaining and looked to have held their opponents at bay thanks to a Georgia Munro-Cook free-throw but Brazil kept coming and made it a two-point game on the final possession.
+Australia still led by seven with less than a minute remaining, and looked to have held their opponents at bay thanks to a Georgia Munro-Cook (18 points) free throw, but Brazil kept coming, and made it a two-point game on the final possession.

-The Gliders then turned it over on an errant inbound pass but hustled back to put Andreia Farias off the game-tying attempt and from there, Australia was able to control the ball to claim the 55-53 victory.
+The Gliders then turned it over on an errant inbound pass, but hustled back to put Brazil’s Andreia Farias off the game-tying attempt, and from there, Australia was able to control the ball to claim the 55-53 victory.

-Shelley Cronau’s delivery saw her tally seven assists and her court vision set up the likes of Munro-Cook and Amber Merritt (four points, six boards).
+Shelley Cronau’s delivery saw her tally seven assists, and her court vision set up Munro-Cook and Amber Merritt (four points, six boards).

 Shelley Chaplin (five points, four assists) came off the bench to maintain the pressure and her efforts helped give the Gliders a six-point lead at half-time.

-Australia then truly found their shooting stroke in the third, breaking down Brazil’s defences to feed the ball down low to the likes of Munro-Cook (a team-high 18 points) and Annabelle Lindsay (eight points, four rebounds) while Hannah Dodd was also able to join in on the act.
+Australia then truly found their shooting stroke in the third, breaking down Brazil’s defences to feed the ball down low to Munro-Cook and Annabelle Lindsay (eight points, four rebounds), while Hannah Dodd was also able to join in on the act.

 By Basketball Australia